 The MPE is proctored mid-semester in every section of MSCH-C 101 Media.
 Course syllabi will include the exact exam date.

 Students who miss exam day in C101, transfer to IUB from another campus or university, are studying abroad or wish to register for C225 concurrently with C101 may register for the MPE offered by IU’s Evaluation Services and Testing center.
-The exam is free if taken in C101, but costs $15 payable in cash only if taken through IUEST.
+The exam is free if taken in C101, but costs $15 if taken through IUEST.

 Those who do not pass the exam are advised to enroll in MSCH-J170 Wordsmithing during the next semester.
 The MPE may be taken again if desired, but there is a limit of six attempts per semester.